 At the crematorium its customary for a close relative or a friend to say a few words about the departed.
 In days gone by, villagers would build a funeral pyre with logs for the cremation.
 Nowadays bodies are cremated at the crematorium.
 Most cities and towns would have a crematorium managed by the local authorities.

 After the cremation the funeral attendees are invited to partake in a special alms-giving at the funeral home.
 The meal would comprise of rice, pumpkin, salt-fish and a few vegetables.
 Its believed that pumpkin is good for grieving hearts while the salt-fish would replenish the body’s natural salts, lost from tears.
 Thus, the combination of pumpkin and salt-fish is never cooked at Buddhist homes except at funerals for this combination is considered a bad omen.

-The day following the funeral, the remains (ashes) are collected and sprinkled over a river by the loved ones.
+The day following the funeral, the remains (ashes) are collected in an urn and sprinkled over a river by the loved ones.
 Some however prefer to inter the ashes at a cemetery.

-On the 6th day of the person's death, a sermon is delivered by a Buddhist monk at the home of the departed.
+On the 6th day of the person’s death, a sermon is delivered by a Buddhist monk at the home of the departed.
 Generally, the family would invite a monk well known to the family for this purpose.
-The next day, which is the 7th day after the death an alms-giving is offered to Buddhist monks to transfer more merit to the departed.
+The following day, (which is the 7th day after the death) an alms-giving is offered to Buddhist monks to transfer merit to the departed.
 Often, favorite dishes of the departed are offered to the monks.
 Beef and pork are not offered to monks especially in Sri Lanka.
 After the alms-giving, friends and relatives would partake in the meal.